INSaFLU/insaflu_docs/docs/output_visualization.rst

 - **Nextstrain metadata** (tsv format): same metadata file as the "Dataset list", but with columns/headers compatible with the Nextstrain build (and the output JSON files).

-- **Sequences** (AllConsensus.fasta): comiles all sequences included in the *Dataset*
+- **Sequences** (AllConsensus.fasta): compiles all sequences included in the *Dataset*

 .. note::

-- To visualize the *Dataset* outputs, **download the JSON files and drag-and drop the files in https://auspice.us/.** You can also upload the nextstrain metadata file (Nextstrain_matadata.tsv) in auspice.us to update the displayed metadata.
+- To visualize the *Dataset* outputs, **download the JSON files and drag-and drop the files in https://auspice.us/.**

-- You can enrich your metadata file with additional information to have an enhanced visualization and exploration of phylogeographic and temporal data.
+- You can also **drag-and drop the nextstrain metadata file (Nextstrain_matadata.tsv) in auspice.us* to update the displayed metadata.
+The downloaded metadata file can be enriched with additional information to have an enhanced visualization and exploration of phylogeographic and temporal data.
 With https://auspice.us/, your datasets are visualised client-side in the browser -- no data is transmitted, and no tracking cookies are used.

 - When more samples are added to the Dataset, the metadata file and JSON files are automatically re-build and cumulatively updated.